Skip to main content

 Workplace Policies Icon

-Secure Early Buy-In at All Levels and Ensure Diverse Voices are Involved in Drafting the Policy
+Secure Early Buy-In at All Levels and Ensure Mens and Womens Voices are Involved in Drafting the Policy

-To build a more inclusive workforce, diverse voices must be involved in drafting policies.
-HR policies should be created with input from people in multiple departments at various levels, ensuring that women and decision makers with diverse social identities are included.
-The policy should have buy-in at all levels, especially senior leadership to ensure there is commitment to implement the policy and adopt it at the board level.
+To build a more inclusive workforce, both men’s and women’s voices must be involved in drafting policies.
+HR policies should be created with input from people in multiple departments at various levels, ensuring that female and male employees and decision-makers are included.
+The policy should have buy-in at all levels, especially senior leadership, to ensure commitment to policy implementation and board-level adoption.

-Once the policy is in place, there must be a strong and ongoing dissemination and socialization plan to explain why the policy is needed and how it will benefit all staff as well as the organization as a whole.
-Staff will need to be trained on the policy and related topics (i.e., unconscious bias), particularly managers and senior leaders who are responsible for modeling and enforcing policies.
-The communications and HR departments play an important role in sharing success stories to help staff understand and support the policies, introducing policies in the onboarding process, and ensuring all staff can easily access and review the policies.
+Once the policy is in place, the company needs a strong and ongoing dissemination plan to explain why the policy is needed and how it will benefit all staff as well as the organization as a whole.
+Staff, particularly managers and senior leaders who are responsible for modeling and enforcing policies, will require training on the policy and the topics it covers.
+Communications and HR departments play an important role in sharing success stories to help staff understand and support the policies, introducing policies in the onboarding process, and ensuring all staff can easily access and review the policies.
 An organization can survey employees to assess understanding of the policies and whether they are being followed or used appropriately.

 Image